johnpatrickmorgan/NavigationBackport/README.md

 ```

 You can make any changes to the path passed into the `withDelaysIfUnsupported` closure, and the library will calculate the minimal number of state updates required to successfully update the UI.

-## To do

-The package is not yet fully complete.
-Here are some outstanding tasks:

- - [ ] Codable support for NavigationPath
- - [ ] Codable support for NavigationLink
- - [ ] Backport NavigationSplitView
- - [ ] Conditionally use SwiftUI Navigation API if available?